cwaldbieser/txamqpprovisioner/docs/running.rst

 .. note::

-    The architecture of the txamqpprovisioner system is that the message exchange forms a backbone that connects event sources to provisioners.
+    In the architecture for the txamqpprovisioner system an AMQP message exchange forms a backbone that connects event sources to provisioners.
     As such, there isn't a single `run` command for the entire system.
     Instead, individual services can be stopped and started.